geeksforsocialchange/imok/docs/installation.md

 1. A [Digital Ocean account](https://www.digitalocean.com/).
 If you don't have one yet please consider using our [referral link](https://m.do.co/c/34b6bc6a1cf7).
 1. A [Twilio account](https://www.twilio.org/).
 Twilio give generous credits to registered charities.
 [You can check your eligibility here](https://www.twilio.org/check-eligibility/).
-1. A domain name to use with the service, a subdomain is fine (e.g. `imok.mydomain.com`).
+1. A domain name to use with the service.
+This guide assumes you will install imok on a subdomain, e.g. `imok.mydomain.com`.

 ## Setting up Twilio